 Q: That’s it?

-A: To expand a little: It’s about the urge to dance – the process of learning to dance – and the dimensions of love and romance involved in dance.
+A: To expand a little: Everyone has doors in the living room of their lives that they assume are locked.
+Doors that lead to artistic expression.
+People say “I have no talent – I can’t dance or sing or paint or write poetry or play an instrument.”
+More often than not the doors are not locked, just closed.
+One may turn the handle, open the door and pass through into a larger life space.
+More specifically the novel and the memoir are about the urge to dance – the process of learning to dance – and the dimensions of love and romance involved in dance.
 Especially tango.
 The framework of the novel is an echo of Chaucer’s Canterbury Tales.
 That’s a collection of stories told by pilgrims on the way to a holy shrine.
 My novel is a collection of interwoven stories from the lives of people on the way to realizing the possibility of dancing.
 Tango is the specific dance form involved.
-The Century Ballroom is the shrine.
+The Century Ballroom is the space beyond the doorway.

-The memoir concerns my introduction to tango and the months I spent in Argentina experiencing an intensive immersion in the deeper world of tango.
+The memoir concerns my introduction to tango and the months I spent in Argentina experiencing an intensive immersion in the deeper world of tango and Buenos Aires.

 Q: Will these books include music?